egonelbre/egonelbre.com/content/draft/beginning-of-programming.md

 The first important insight about computers is that

-> Computers are stupid… very, very stupid.
+> Computers are stupid ... very, very stupid.

 This insight may feel weird if a person moves from using computers to programming.
 The computer seems intelligent to a user, we use language to convey instructions to the computer and it also looks like it can understand.
 Now with AI, even more so.